pietgeursen/sbot-gossip/README.md

 This module uses redux as a data store.
 Hopefully redux is a commonly understood pattern that makes it easy for others to contribute.

+Still to think about:

+How to manage multi protocols?
+How does rtc fit in here?

 ## Usage

 ## API